sihamhm/-SNA2/README.md

 * actors that have played in the least movies.

 As we can see, all of the five actors have played in only one movie each.
 If we follow the hypothesis, they should be the people that are the less connected to others and who has the less dense social network.
+However, there importance in the network should not be understated, since removing them from the network may have consequences.

-We would like to mention the fact that we were not able to find the diameter of this social network, the software kept posting "error"
+## We would like to mention the fact that we were not able to find the diameter of this social network, the software kept posting "error"

-## Actors social network
+## Actors' social network

 In the third graph, we can see the actor's social network.
 This graph includes all the actors and all the movies mention in the dataset.
 We need to remember that the nodes (blues dots) are the actors and the edges (black lines) are the links, illustarting the movies, in which each actor played in.
 If we keep in mind that, if two actors played in the same movie than other actors once, it means that their co-stars are now part of their social networks.
 In other words, the edges creates connection between actors, which expend their social network.